MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-appsource-submission-validation-trace.md

 ## <a name="submissionrequestdiagnostic"></a>Diagnostic reported on AppSource submission validation request

 Occurs during the submission validation request to report diagnostics related to the submission itself.
 For example, it could be that a submission has duplicate apps, or it doesn't target any Business Central release.
 This signal isn't necessarily an error, but can also be warning or information.
-This signal differs from other diagnostic signals like `LC0034`, which are reported during the compilation of one app for one country/release.
+This signal differs from other diagnostic signals like `LC0034`, which are reported during the compilation of one app for one country/region release.

 ### General dimensions